-In 2013, there were nearly 300 traffic crashes involving pedestrians or bicycles, accounting for 2% of all crashes in Northwest Michigan that year.
+In 2013, there were 220 traffic crashes involving pedestrians or bicycles, accounting for nearly 2% of all automobile crashes in the six-counties that year.

 Pedestrian and bicycle safety are particular concerns in downtowns and commercial corridors, particularly those located along state trunklines.
 High volumes of traffic along these roadways, combined with relatively high traffic speeds, create safety concerns for pedestrian crossings across the trunkline.
 In some cases, these roads include high concentrations of hotels, restaurants, and other tourism-related assets along both sides of the road; however, access to and from these destinations often lacks opportunities for safe pedestrian crossings, discouraging pedestrian activity.
 The significant role that state transportation stakeholders play in improvements to these trunklines can create challenges for communities working to address this safety issue locally: transportation stakeholders struggle to balance the need to efficiently move large volumes of traffic through these important corridors while safely accommodating other users of the system.